zweimach/ghc/docs/users_guide/using.rst

         ghci> :t (>>)
         (>>) :: ∀ (m :: * → *) a b.
 Monad m ⇒ m a → m b → m b

+    Using ``-fprint-explicit-coercions`` makes GHC print coercions in types.
+When trying to prove the equality between types of different kinds, GHC uses type-level coercions.
+Users will rarely need to see these, as they are meant to be internal.

+    Using ``-fprint-equality-relations`` tells GHC to distinguish between its equality relations when printing.
+For example, ``~`` is homogeneous lifted equality (the kinds of its arguments are the same) while ``~~`` is heterogeneous lifted equality (the kinds of its arguments might be different) and ``~#`` is heterogeneous unlifted equality, the internal equality relation used in GHC's solver.
+Generally, users should not need to worry about the subtleties here; ``~`` is probably what you want.
+Without ``-fprint-equality-relations``, GHC prints all of these as ``~``.

 ``-fprint-expanded-synonyms``
     .. index::
        single: -fprint-expanded-synonyms